 For some industries, the progress of automation as technology becomes more integrated has been heralded as a negative development for workers.
 However, people such as Chris Orchard, Sub Dean, Learning and Teaching and an interdisciplinary researcher at Charles Sturt, sees it as a boon for creative professionals.
 He feels it can open up both learning and future career opportunities.

 “We know that we are one of the future industries where automation will augment – rather than replace – how we work as creative people.
-In the creative industries, there already is a great deal of automation taking place.
+There already is a great deal of automation taking place.
 For instance multiple cameras for live productions managed remotely rather than one camera person, one camera.
 It just changes what jobs are available – you will need network engineers and coders, but you also need people who can frame a good shot, it requires a blend of creatives and IT professionals to bring the technology together.
-These are still creative industries people, but the skills are shifting to take account of technological disruption.
+These are still creative people, but the skills are shifting to take account of technological disruption.
 The skills remain the same – you are still involved in researching, assessing information and ultimately telling stories.”

 Working across disciplines